FridayCandour/FridayCandour/README.md

-# Hi there! 👋 I'm Friday Candour.
+# Hi there! 👋 I am Friday Candour.

-Passionate about reshaping the tech landscape, I'm on a journey of continuous exploration and learning.
+Passionate about reshaping the tech landscape, with continuous exploration, learning, rebuilding the 'wheel' and striving in creativity.

 ## 🚀 Technologies & Tools

-- 🐧 I'm a Linux enthusiast with experience across a spectrum of programming languages:
+- 🐧 I'm a Linux enthusiast with experience across many of programming languages but most expecially:
   - JavaScript/TypeScript (Crafting tools and applications)
-  - Front-end and back-end development with various JavaScript frameworks and libraries
+  - Front-end and back-end development with various JavaScript frameworks and libraries (React, Express ..., you name it)
   - Dart/Flutter (Crafting cross-platform mobile experiences)
-  - Proficient in Golang and Zig, exploring new horizons.
+  - Proficient in C, Golang and Zig, exploring new horizons.

 ## 🛠️ Featured Projects